surerselcuk/sente/README.md

 You can find the source code and more details about the project on our GitHub repository:
 [https://github.com/surerselcuk/sente](https://github.com/surerselcuk/sente)

+## Contributing

+We welcome contributions from the community!
+If you would like to contribute, please feel free to send a pull request or open an issue.

-If you encounter any issues or have suggestions for improvements, please report them on our GitHub Issues page:
+Should you encounter any issues or have suggestions for improvements, kindly report them on our GitHub Issues page:
 [https://github.com/surerselcuk/sente/issues](https://github.com/surerselcuk/sente/issues)

+## Contact

+For any inquiries, please contact Selçuk SÜRER at [surerselcuk@gmail.com](mailto:surerselcuk@gmail.com).

+## License

+This project is licensed under the MIT License.
+For more information, see the `LICENSE` file.

 ## Contributing